-Many non-metallic objects tend to show a high and relatively constant emissivity regardless of surface finish, particularly when using a sensor sensitive to long wavelength infrared.
-Here is a table of some common materials and their emissivity values in relation to wavelength.
+Many non-metallic objects tend to show a high and relatively constant emissivity regardless of surface finish, particularly when using a sensor sensitive to long-wavelength infrared.

-For non-metallic parts it is usually acceptable to use a long wavelength sensor such as a product from our ‘LT’ range of pyrometers, or a standard thermal imaging camera from the PI series.
+For non-metallic parts, it is usually acceptable to use a long wavelength sensor such as a product from our ‘LT’ range of pyrometers, or a standard thermal imaging camera from the PI series.
 All operate in the 8-14µm which is at the long wavelength part of the infrared spectrum.

 Metals tend to show a low emissivity and this is highly dependent on the surface finish of the material.
 Emissivity values also show a tendency to drop as the wavelength sensitivity of the sensor is increased.
 Here is a table showing the emissivity of various metals in relation to wavelength.

 The choice of the sensor will be governed to a degree by the measuring temperature range required.
 At very high temperatures a wavelength of 0.5 to 1.0µm should be used whilst sensors for lower temperatures are available with sensitivities to wavelengths of 1.6µm, 2.3µm and 3.9µm.
 Sensors in our range that meet these specifications are denoted by suffixes of 05M, 1M, 2M and 3M.

-When selecting a sensor or thermal imaging camera you should always check that the emissivity setting is adjustable, as it is on all Optris products, and you should carefully consider the wavelength of the sensor particularly with regards to metals.
+When selecting a sensor or thermal imaging camera you should always check that the emissivity setting is adjustable, as it is on all Optris products, and you should carefully consider the wavelength of the sensor, particularly with regards to metals.